learn-co-students/javascript-closures-cb-gh-000/README.md

 ```

 **Note:**
 If you have never seen the syntax above `const { whatsForDinner, digest } = fatBastard('ribeye');` don't be alarmed!
-That's a new ES6 feature called (Object Destructuring)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring].
+That's a new ES6 feature called [Object Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring).
 Basically, developers frequently found themselves having a large JS object such as a response from an API and they might want to declare several variables where the **name of the variable is the same as the name of the key of the object**.
 Example:
 ```js
 var firstName = response.firstName;
 var lastName = response.lastName;